mhnaufal/Software-Defect-Prediction/README.md

 Install the library
 > pip install -r requirements.txt
-_If above command result an error, run the cmd as Administrator and then re run the above command_
+_If above command result an error, run the cmd or Powershell as Administrator and then re run the above command_

 Run the models
 > python src\performance_check.py